chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 ### 3.4 Partially Matching Orders

-That is about matching on price, above we are assuming that te orders are **Fully matched**, but there might (actually often) be cases where the orders are **Partially matched**.
+That is about matching on price.
+Above, we are assuming that the orders are **fully matched**, but there might (actually often) be cases where the orders are **partially matched**.
 For example:

 - A sell limit hanging at $150 for 2 stock, another sell limits order that hanging at $160 for 3 stock comes in